-Most of the oranges we consume in this country are consumed as orange juice.
-Most of the orange juice we drink is prepared (not fresh) orange juice.
+First of all, most of the oranges we consume in this country are consumed as orange juice.
+And most of the orange juice we drink is prepared (not fresh) orange juice.
 Some of the orange juice is orange drink, not real orange juice.
-A lot of us eat oranges in one form or another because we have been taught that it is naturally a good source of vitamin C, and, while that is true, some of the OJ preparations we consume actually have vitamin C added
+A lot of us eat oranges in one form or another because we have been taught that it is naturally a good source of vitamin C, and, while that is true, some of the OJ preparations we consume actually have vitamin C added.

 That being the case, let’s see how the different forms of orange consumption stack up.

 A good old fashioned Florida orange contains 68 mg of vitamin C. It also has 65 mg of calcium (less than 1% of recommended daily intake) and 4 g of fiber (about 10 to 15 % of daily intake).
 There are 17 g of carbs but no added sugar (the juice versions almost all have added sugar).
 It is only 69 calories.

 An 8-ounce glass of Odwalla Organic orange juice has 144 mg of vitamin C, 20 mg of calcium and negligible fiber.
 It has 110 calories.

 Tropicana Home Style orange juice (8 ounces) has 74 mg of vitamin C, 20 mg of calcium and negligible fiber in its 110 calories.
 You can buy a version called Double Vitamin C and get 144 mg of vitamin C.